Query complexity of generalized Simon's problem: Introduction

 To find the subgroup $S$, we need to design an algorithm that is allowed to access the function $f$ by querying an oracle that, given $x$, outputs $f(x)$.
 According to randomness, algorithms can be divided into deterministic algorithms and randomized algorithms.
 Deterministic algorithms solve the problem with certainty, whereas randomized algorithms solve the problem with bounded error probability.
 Moreover, we also study a class of widely studied algorithms, nonadaptive algorithms, where current queries are not allowed to depend on the result of previous queries.

-The deterministic query complexity of $\mathsf{GSP}(p,n,k)$ is the query complexity of the optimal deterministic algorithm for that, and the query complexity of an algorithm is the number of queries it makes in the worst case. the randomized and nonadaptive deterministic query complexities of $\mathsf{GSP}(p,n,k)$ can be defined in a similar way.
+The {(nonadaptive)} deterministic query complexity of $\mathsf{GSP}(p,n,k)$ is the query complexity of the optimal {(nonadaptive)} deterministic algorithm for that, and the query complexity of a {(nonadaptive)} deterministic algorithm is the number of queries it makes on the worst-case input. {Similarly, the randomized query complexities of $\mathsf{GSP}(p,n,k)$ is the query complexity of the optimal randomized algorithm for solving $\mathsf{GSP}(p,n,k)$ with bounded error, and the query complexity of a randomized algorithm is the maximum number of queries it makes, with the maximum taken over both the choices of input and the internal randomness of the algorithm.
+A more detailed introduction about query complexity can be referred to Ref. \cite{buhrman2002complexity}.}

 In this paper, we obtain some characterizations of the query complexity of $\mathsf{GSP}(p,n,k)$ in the following theorems.

 \begin{theorem} [Lower bound] Any classical (deterministic or randomized) algorithm solving $\mathsf{GSP}(p,n,k)$ needs to make $\Omega\left(\max\{k, \sqrt{p^{n-k}}\}\right)$ queries. \end{theorem}